IIIF/cookbook-recipes/recipe/0688-stereogram-timeline/index.md

 ## Use Case

-You have a stereogram image that contains left-eye and right-eye views side by side, and you want to present those views in a single-canvas animation that rapidly alternates between them.
+You have a stereograph image that contains left-eye and right-eye views side by side, and you want to present those views in a single-canvas animation that rapidly alternates between them.

 This can help people inspect depth cues or compare small positional differences between the two views.